 If the word "caramelize" doesn't make you hungry, we then we have very different taste buds.
 I'll pretty much order anything that's described as caramelized on a menu.

 Caramelized eggplant?
 Yep.
 Caramelized leeks?
 Oh yes.
 Apples?
 Sure thing.
 Bananas?
-Hell yeah?
-But caramelized onions?
-They have my heart.
+Hell yeah.

 Here's how to make simple foolproof caramelized onions for this roasted eggplant pasta, and many other dishes: